kaustavRay1/kaustavRay1/README.md

 # Kaustav Ray

-## A React developer and Organiser for GDG On Campus MSIT 2024.
+## Organiser for GDG On Campus MSIT 2024.

 ### An UG Student in Computer Science & Business Systems at Meghnad Saha Institute of Technology.
 ### Thanks!